Hi9Here/hi9-deployment-workflow/README.md

 # hi9-deployment-workflow
 *Deployment Workflow for Hi9*

+##Workflow

+Github Issue and Trello Card with :T being on the Github Issue when it is in Trello.

+Branch the Github repo with the identifier Issue No Push and Sync Branch with repo on that issue number Make sure you commit and push at least every hour

+Test Locally on that branch
+Create Demo
+Deploy to Testing Server using Firebase Deploy
+Inform Wo
+Move onto next card and issue

+QA
+Wo then takes over.
+Wo Tests and creates Ghost Inspector for the demo of the element so a demo has to be created Merge Master
+Deploy to Dev
+Test
+Deploy to Live
+Move Card and Close Issue

 ##Version Control

 Wo will be doing the deployment, QA and Version control to the Live site.